Pyomo/pyomo/doc/OnlineDocs/contributed_packages/incidence/tutorial.bt.rst

    >>> print(cond > cond_threshold)
    True

-The system is numerically singular.
+The system is poorly conditioned.
 Now we can check diagonal blocks of a block triangularization to determine which blocks are causing the poor conditioning.

 .. code-block:: python